roman-milk/roman-milk.github.io/bedding-the-babysitter.md

  "Good," I said.

  "Care to expand?" she asked, taking a sip from her wine.
-Report_Story #4